duartegroup/metallicious/docs/source/usage.rst

     :figwidth: 500
     :align: center
     :alt: Here should be figure of the available templates

-    :caption: Initial templates available as part of *metallicious*
+    Initial templates available as part of *metallicious*

 Lennard-Jones